-The driveline is all Rambler, with technological fixes and upgrades that will hopefully make it reliable for my purposes in 2021 Los Angeles (two years after THE BLADERUNNER's setting).
+The driveline is all Rambler, with reliability fixes and upgrades to make it reliable in 2021 Los Angeles (two years after THE BLADERUNNER's setting).
 The engine is a 1965 195.6 OHV, the last year of this engine, with some one-year California engineering changes, full-flow oil filtration, "timed" top-end oil.
 The core was a low-mileage engine, nicely rebuilt by Cruz Auto Parts here in Los Angeles.

 The engine has a number of durability modifications that I've worked out over the last decade in mainly my roadster.
 That experimentation led to the simplified mods in this engine and which will be documented shortly in the 195.6 OHV engine page.

-The transmission is a Borg Warner M35 from 1962, that was in the car when I got it, rebuilt by TransMatic in El Monte CA. The rear axle is apparently original, standard 3.31 axle, gone through by me, with novelty-oversized tires, Toyo 215/75-15's, nearly 28 inches tall, chosen to allow continuous 60 MPH highway cruise speeds at reasonable RPM, which required a number of engine durability modifications.
+The transmission is a Borg Warner M35 from 1962, that was in the car when I got it, rebuilt by TransMatic in El Monte CA. The rear axle appears original, standard 3.31 axle, gone through by me, with novelty-oversized tires, Toyo 215/75-15's, nearly 28 inches tall, chosen to allow continuous 60 MPH highway cruise speeds at reasonable RPM.
 (In truly stock condition, modern highway cruise speeds would stress the engine; the Interstate highway system did not exist when this car was designed.)

-Brakes are stock -- 9 x 2 drums all around -- with the single-circuit master cylinder, for now at least.
+Brakes are stock -- 9 x 2 drums all around -- with the single-circuit master cylinder, for now.
 All new lines, and self-adjusters installed on all four.
 Wiring is stock; some chopped-out wires replaced, a small fuse block for accessories added.
 LED lighting (with some odd fixes where filaments were used as logic elements).

 The interior is my own.